How to Build a Firewood Rack

 Features of the rack

 One eight foot firewood rack, the default size used in the plans, will hold 1/3 cord of firewood.
 You will need to build three racks to hold a full cord.
-Of course use the "How To" for as many racks as you need and modifying them for a larger or smaller rack size is very easy.
+Use the "How To" for as many racks as you need and modifying them for a larger or smaller rack size is very easy.

 If you have any problems please email me at Bob at BobsHowTo.com using @ in place of the word "at".
 I do this to avoid spam e-mailers from automatically recording my email address, Sorry for the inconvenience!
 The Log Rack Plans page may take as much as 90 seconds to open at 46.6 modem speed.
 Once open, use your "Save As" function to save the entire "How To".